 Can you introduce yourself ?

-I am Marcela Ferrari, born in 1981, responsible for the training of Fernando Belasteguin and Pablo Lima and head of Padel School of Star Padel, Fernando Belasteguin's club in Barcelona.
+I am Marcela Ferrari, born in 1981, responsible for the training of Fernando Belasteguin and Pablo Lima and responsible for the School of Padel by Star Padel, Fernando Belasteguin's club in Barcelona.

 Are you also a padel player on the WPT circuit?